StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 ### AWS IAM

-If your Hudi cluster uses AWS S3 as storage or AWS Glue as metastore, choose your suitable credential method and make the required preparations to ensure that your StarRocks cluster can access the related AWS cloud resources.
+If your Hudi cluster uses AWS S3 as storage or AWS Glue as metastore, choose your suitable authentication method and make the required preparations to ensure that your StarRocks cluster can access the related AWS cloud resources.

-The following credential methods are recommended:
+The following authentication methods are recommended:

 - Instance profile
 - Assumed role
 - IAM user

-Of the above-mentioned three credential methods, instance profile is the most widely used.
+Of the above-mentioned three authentication methods, instance profile is the most widely used.

-For more information, see [Preparation about the credential in AWS IAM](../../integrations/authenticate_to_aws_resources.md).
+For more information, see [Preparation for authentication in AWS IAM](../../integrations/authenticate_to_aws_resources.md#preparation-for-authentication-in-aws-iam).

 ### HDFS